arangodb/docs/3.8/aql/functions-miscellaneous.md

     otherwise it will be `false` and *errorMessage* will be set
   - **errorMessage** (string): details about the validation failure

+If the input document **doc** is not an object, the function will return a *null* value and register a warning in the query.
+Using an empty **schema** object is equivalent to specifying a **schema** value of *null*, which will make all input objects successfully pass the validation.

 ### SLEEP()

 `SLEEP(seconds) → null`